Standard Terms and Conditions for the provision of website design, implementation and support services.

 - Updates to existing content: at your request, we will make changes to the existing website content, including changing text, images (provided by you), page format and so on;

 - New Functionality: at your request, we will add new website functionality that falls within the scope of the original website package that you purchased.
-For example, the BlackboxFlex package is intended to provide flexible functionality, so if you decided you wished to add a contact form or an image gallery, then this type of change would be included within this support plan.
-The addition of e-commerce functionality or 3rd party integrations however, which are expressly excluded from the BlackboxFlex product, would not be included.
+For example, the CMS Website package is intended to provide flexible standard website functionality, so if you decided you wished to add a contact form or an image gallery, then this type of change would be included within this support plan.
+The addition of e-commerce functionality or 3rd party integrations however, which are expressly excluded from the CMS Website product, would not be included.
+Requests for new functionality will always involve an assessment by us of the nature of that new functionality, and a determination about whether that type of functionality falls within the coverage of the Managed Service.
+The service should not be considered to cover the addition of every conceivable type of web functionality.

 Please note: we will respectfully ask you to ensure that all requested content changes are well considered and fully thought through, and your requirements are expressed with sufficient clarity and accuracy to allow us to perform the work.
 We reserve the right to request all changes be made in writing, to minimise the need for rework due to incomplete/inaccurate change requirements.

-Please note that all support packages are subject to a “fair usage” condition, which allows us to ensure that support can be provided on a commercially viable basis.
+Please note that all support packages with an inclusive hours element (such as our Managed Service) are subject to a “fair usage” condition, which allows us to ensure that support can be provided on a commercially viable basis.
 In particular, this condition means that:

 - We will make changes to the content of your website that fall within the scope of the original website package that you purchased.
 If you purchased a microsite package, we will not add pages/content/functionality that would effectively render the website a larger or more complex site that would have fallen into a higher package.
 Likewise, we will not add the more complex e-commerce functionality unless you purchased an e-commerce package.
 We would of course be happy to provide an estimate for upgrading the website in these circumstances.